zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec16.md

 CDS and CDNSKEY record types are defined in [RFC 7344] and [RFC 8078].
 Both record types are optional in a zone.
 The objective of this test case is to verify that the CDS RRset is valid.
-This test case is only relevant if the zone has at least on CDS record.
+This test case is only relevant if the zone has at least one CDS record.
 For tests of the CDNSKEY, see test case [DNSSEC17].

 ## Scope